IKyriazis/ikyriazis.github.io/_posts/2020-05-21-hospital-app.markdown

 - Internal transport request - request for someone to bring you to your destination with a wheelchair
 - Prescription service request - Assign a specific prescription to a patient
-- Interpreter service request - request for a language interpreter at a specific location
+- Interpreter service request - request for a language interpreter at a specific location This project started in April and ended in August 2020 - the most extreme part of the pandemic.
+EVERYTHING was remote.
+All our communication was virtual.

 ## First Iteration